yurug/cts/README.md

 The supplementary material contains three parts:

-- the formalized Coq proof, with pre-built documentation.
+- The formalized Coq proof, with pre-built documentation.
 Start by browsing the [online documentation](https://yurug.github.io/cts/) and/or `suppl-material/coqproof/Overview.v`.

   The formalization was last tested with Coq 8.8.1 and 8.8.2 and the Equations plugin version 1.1.

-- the evaluation case studies and benchmarks, including raw data.
+- The evaluation case studies and benchmarks, including raw data.
   Start at `casestudy/README.md`.

 - [the extended version of the paper](static-caching-extended.pdf).